 The students are expected to behave appropriately in the cafeteria.
 Chairs should not be moved to other tables.
 Students are responsible for their own tray and trash.
-Food or drinks should not be thrown or taken out of the cafeteria.
+Food and drinks should not be thrown, shared, or taken out of the cafeteria.
+All food should stay in the cafeteria or thrown away before leaving.